 - Sense of Direction: Men has shown to have better visual-spatial & geographic memory and thinking, meaning they tend to have a better sense of direction and remembering where locations and areas are.

 - Risks & Rewards: Men has a brain wired for risk-taking more than women.
 Male brains get a bigger burst of endorphins, sensation of pleasure, when faced with a risky or challenging situation.
 And the bigger the reward is, the more likely a man will take a risk.

 - Senses & Sex: Men focus more on their visual sense, among other senses of perception; while women tend to use multiple senses.
 In terms of sexual activity, men are prevalently turned on by what they see, whereas women are turned on by multiple sources: ambience, touch, scent, as well as visual perception.

 What did you think about the list?
 Tell us in the comments!
 Be sure to follow our blog for more lifestyle & health tips and lists.
-Also, both our female and male readers can benefit from a stronger & healthier brain by using our portfolio of apps, so check them out!
+Also, both our female and male readers can benefit from a stronger & healthier brain by playing Fit Brains brain training games, so check it out!